 This article will compare 7of the best Nokta metal detectors (in our opinion) on the market.
 We’ll also describe the features and specifications of each unit, compare them to other popular brands, and conclude with a recommendation for best overall Nokta detector.

-And to better help you, please use our guide below which allows you to easily compare some of the popular Nokta metal detectors against one another (and against other detectors on the market):
+And to better help you, please use our guide below which allows you to easily compare some of the popular metal detectors on the market against one another:

 Notable Features to Keep in Mind

 Before we get started, here is a list of some of the features we will be discussing when comparing these detector models:

 –Discrimination: Ability of the detector to distinguish targets from one another.

 –Ground Balancing: Allows the detector to bypass ground minerals when searching for valid targets.